smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Platone/uc-GR-3 - Distribution Network limit violation mitigation/index.md

 ## 4.2.
 Steps – Scenarios

-**Scenario Name: No. 1 - Networt limit violations mitigation by the use of day-ahead network tariffs **
+**Scenario Name: No. 1 - Network limit violations mitigation by the use of day-ahead network tariffs **

 | **Step No.** | **Event.** | **Name of Process/ Activity** | **Description of Process/ Activity.** | **Service** | **Information Producer (Actor)** | **Information Receiver (Actor)** | **Information Exchanged** | **Requirements, R-ID** |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |